ArduPilot/ardupilot_wiki/common/source/docs/common-sik-telemetry-radio.rst

 ===================

-A *SiK Telemetry Radio* is one of the easiest ways to setup a telemetry connection between your Flight Controller and a ground station.
+A *SiK Telemetry Radio* is one of the easiest ways to setup a telemetry connection between your Autopilot and a ground station.
 This article provides a basic user guide for how to connect and configure your radio.

 .. figure:: ../../../images/3dr_radio_v2.jpg